samthrasher/Vaults/README.md

 The `gameState` contains `nodes` and `axes`.
 Each `node` represents a position which can be occupied by a marble, and has a colour and a position number, both of which are represented as integers.
 An `axis` represents a ring around which the marbles can travel.
-It has a position number, a set of children (which can be axes or nodes) and a set of linked axes.
+It has a set of child nodes, and a set of linked axes.
 When the player triggers an axis, that axis and all of its linked axes rotate.
 The `displayState` contains extra information about the axes for the current level: their size, position, node colours, etc.